Here's How Easter Sunday Is Determined Every Year

 First off, it's important to know that though the exact date of Easter changes each year, there's a definite period in which the day occurs, and that's March 22 through April 25 (in the Gregorian calendar, not the Julian calendar).
 Easter always occurs on the first Sunday after the Paschal Full Moon (the first full moon that occurs after the vernal equinox, which signifies the beginning of spring in the northern hemisphere), according to The Old Farmer's Almanac.

-Although Easter is the main event, the holiday has several important commemorations leading up to the holy day.
-This year, things kick off on Wednesday, February 17, when churchgoers head to their local congregations to observe Ash Wednesday.
+Easter Sunday 2023 falls on April 9.
+And although the holiday is the main event, there are several important commemorations leading up to the holy day.
+This year, things kicked off on Wednesday, February 22, when churchgoers headed to their local congregations to observe Ash Wednesday.
 On this day, priests and pastors smear ashes from the previous year's Palm Sunday palms on the attendees' foreheads.
 They do this while repeating Genesis 3:19, which says, "...for you are dust, and to dust you shall return."

 Ash Wednesday marks the beginning of Lent.
 The meaning of Lent is to be "encouraged to find our own method of confronting our sinfulness, remembering our mortality, and giving thanks for the gift of salvation we receive through the life, death, and resurrection of Jesus Christ," according to the United Methodist Church's website.
 Many people choose to give up something or give themselves to charity during the 40-day-long celebration.

-Lent comes to a close during Holy Week, which begins with Palm Sunday on March 28.
-Palm Sunday marks Jesus's arrival in Jerusalem where he was was greeted with palm branches, according to the 40 Acts website.
-Several days later comes Holy Wednesday, which falls on March 31 this year, and this recognizes Judas Iscariot and his plot to double-cross the savior.
-The next day—April 1, the end of Lent—is Holy Thursday, the anniversary of the last supper.
-Good Friday, on April 2, is celebrated next, and that commemorates the crucifixion of Jesus Christ.
-The week comes to a close on Easter Sunday, which is April 4, when Jesus rose from the tomb.
+Lent comes to a close during Holy Week, which begins with Palm Sunday on April 2.
+Palm Sunday marks Jesus' arrival in Jerusalem where he was was greeted with palm branches, according to the 40 Acts website.
+Several days later comes Holy Wednesday, which falls on April 5 this year, and this recognizes Judas Iscariot and his plot to betray the savior.
+The next day—April 6—is Holy Thursday, the anniversary of the Last Supper.
+Good Friday, on April 7, is celebrated next, and that commemorates the crucifixion of Jesus Christ.
+Easter Sunday, on April 9, celebrates the day that Jesus rose from the tomb and marks the end of Lent.

 You Might Also Like